Lordstown to Sell Ohio Plant to Foxconn in $280 Million Deal

 The company has had a controversial history of bringing its manufacturing capabilities to the U.S. It originally committed to investing $10 billion in a Wisconsin facility in exchange for billions of dollars in possible subsidies, a project championed by then-President Trump.
 That vision was never realized, and Liu said earlier this year he’s trying to figure out what to make at the location.

+Foxconn will rely on Ohio as its main EV manufacturing base in North America, while the company will still continue to invest in Wisconsin as a key site for tech products, according to a person familiar with the plans.

-One of the projects Foxconn will build at the Lordstown plant is Fisker Inc.’s Project Pear, which stands for Personal Electric Automotive Revolution, company CEO Henrik Fisker said in an interview.
-That model is scheduled to start production in the first quarter of 2024 with minimum planned production of 150,000 vehicles a year -- and eventually 250,000 annually, he said.
+One of the projects Foxconn will build at the Lordstown plant is Fisker’s Project Pear, which stands for Personal Electric Automotive Revolution, company CEO Henrik Fisker said in an interview.
+That model is scheduled to start production in the first quarter of 2024 with a minimum planned production of 150,000 vehicles a year, eventually scaling up to 250,000 annually, he said.

 Fisker’s CEO said he doesn’t want to reveal too much about the design of his company’s Project Pear except to say that it will target young urban dwellers and sell at a starting price under $30,000.